simonpacis/Dungeons-of-Arvum/wiki/Items.md

 <br>  Description: This Major Shieldgiver grants you 10 additional shield.
 <br>  Shield: 10
 <br>  Price: 120
+#### Piece of Burning Coal
+Rarity: Strong
+<br>  Description: Piece of Burning Coal will remove any freeze effect you have.
+<br>  Price: 113
 #### Pike
 Rarity: Strong
 <br>  Description: An ordinary pike.
 Has 30% chance to damage yourself.